yowainwright/yowainwright.github.io/content/m1-intel-terminal-cmds-like-a-boss.md

 After you’ve run Intel Mac commands using Rosetta, you may be 100% fine!

-Maybe you’re fine just adding the flag `arch -x86_64 <command>`.
-Maybe you don’t use Homebrew or if you do, you’ve setup different homebrew paths with fun names like `brew` and `ibrew` and haven’t had any problems.
+Maybe you're fine just adding the flag `arch -x86_64 <command>`.
+Maybe you don't use Homebrew or if you do, you've setup different homebrew paths with fun names like `brew` and `ibrew` and haven't had any problems.

 If that’s the case, the rest of this doc isn’t for you!
 Otherwise, **read on!**